hseera/cloudwatch-dashboard-builder/README.md

 - Create CloudWatch dashboard directly from the tool
 - List existing CloudWatch dashboards
 - Dashboard template creation with a single click
+- Cability to easily pick and choose AWs namespace metrics

 ## Requirements
 - You must have an [Amazon Web Services (AWS) account](https://aws.amazon.com/).